leonardofaria00/centos7-httpd-php73/README.md

     docker run -p 80:80 leonardofaria00/httpd-base_webapp

-See the static html info on http://localhost, or the PHP page on http://localhost/info.php
+See the PHP page on http://localhost, or the aplication page running app-start.sh with entrypoint

 Or mount your own code to be served by PHP-FPM & Httpd